marcusbrose/Laravel4-Vagrant/readme.md

 I added nodejs, npm and yeoman to use [ember.js](http://emberjs.com) for frontend development and Laravel4 as backend API.
 You can choose another frontend framework if you like.
 Both is accessible through one virtual host, so you don't need to handle [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

+PostgreSQL caused some errors for me while `vagrant up` and because I don't use it I commented out.

 ## Requirements

 * VirtualBox - Free virtualization software [Downloads](https://www.virtualbox.org/wiki/Downloads)